This is Private Equity

 Private equity firms…

-- Invest in Companies — Make annual investments of hundreds of billions of dollars in thousands of companies to make improvements and promote growth.
+- Build Better Businesses — Make annual investments of hundreds of billions of dollars in thousands of companies to make improvements and promote growth.

 - Improve Communities — Work to grow or turn around businesses and ultimately improve communities across America.